FOR572: Advanced Network Forensics and Analysis

 This course covers the tools, technology, and processes required to integrate network evidence sources into your investigations, with a focus on efficiency and effectiveness.
 You will leave this week with a well-stocked toolbox and the knowledge to use it on your first day back on the job.
 We will cover the full spectrum of network evidence, including high-level NetFlow analysis, low-level pcap exploration, ancillary network log examination, and more.
 We cover how to leverage existing infrastructure devices that may contain months or years of valuable evidence as well as how to place new collection platforms while an incident is already under way.

-The hands-on exercises in this class cover a wide range of tools, including the venerable tcpdump and Wireshark for packet capture and analysis; commercial tools from NetWitness and NetworkMiner; and open-source tools including nfdump, tcpxtract, Logstash, and more.
+The hands-on exercises in this class cover a wide range of tools, including the venerable tcpdump and Wireshark for packet capture and analysis; NetworkMiner for artifact extraction; and open-source tools including nfdump, tcpxtract, Logstash, and more.
 Through all of these exercises, your shell scripting abilities will come in handy to make easy work of ripping through hundreds and thousands of data records.

-FOR572 is truly an advanced course we hit the ground running on day one.
+FOR572 is truly an advanced course - we hit the ground running on day one.
 Bring your entire bag of skills: forensic techniques and methodologies, networking (from the wire all the way up to user-facing services), Linux shell utilities, and everything in between.
-They will all benefit you throughout the course material as you
+They will all benefit you throughout the course material as you FIGHT CRIME.
+UNRAVEL INCIDENTS...ONE BYTE (OR PACKET) AT A TIME.

 - Network architectural challenges and opportunities for investigators